GEEPERs: Principal Stratification using Principal Scores and Stacked Estimating Equations: Background

 \section{Background}

-In a randomized experiment with two conditions, let $Z_i=0$ if subject $i$, $i=1,\dots,n$ is assigned to the treatment condition, and let $Z_i=0$ otherwise.
+In a randomized experiment with two conditions, let $Z_i=1$ if subject $i$, $i=1,\dots,n$ is assigned to the treatment condition, and let $Z_i=0$ otherwise.
 If interest is in the effect of $Z$ on an outcome $Y$, under the ``stable unit treatment value assumption'' \citep{air} of no interference between units and no hidden versions of the treatment, define potential outcomes \citep{splawa1990application} $\yti$ as the value of $Y$ that $i$ would exhibit if $Z_i=1$, and let $\yci$ be the value if $Z_i=0$.
 Then the observed value of $Y$ satisfies $Y_i=Z_i\yti+(1-Z_i)\yci$, and the treatment effect of $Z$ on $Y$ for subject $i$ may be defined as $\tau_i=\yti-\yci$.
 The average treatment effect (ATE) is $\EE[\tau]$.

-Let $S_i\in\{0,1\}$ be a measurement on subject $i$ taken subsequent to treatment assignment, so that $S$ may be affected by $Z$.
+Let $S_i\in\{0,1\}$ be a measurement on subject $i$ taken after treatment assignment, so that $S$ may be affected by $Z$.
 Then $S$ itself has potential values $\sti$ and $\sci$, which $i$ would exhibit if $Z_i=1$ or $Z_i=0$, respectively.
-Assume ``strong monotonicity'' \citep[c.f.][]{dingLu} (also referred to as ``one-way noncompliance''): \begin{ass}[Strong Monotonicity] \end{ass} Like potential outcomes $\yti$ and $\yci$, $\sci$ and $\sti$ are defined for all subjects, though $\sci$ is only observed when $Z_i=0$ and $\sti$ is only observed when $Z_i=1$.
-Under strong monotonicity, since $S$ is binary, every subject belongs to one of two ``principal strata,'' $\sti=1$ or $\sti=0$.
-The average treatment effect in each principal stratum, $\eff1=\EE[\tau|\st=1]$ or $\eff1=\EE[\tau|\st=0]$, is called a principal effect.
-The challenge in estimating principal effects is due to the fact that strata membership $\sti$ is only observed when $Z_i=1$, in which case $\sti=S_i$, the observed value of $S$.
+Like potential outcomes $\yti$ and $\yci$, $\sci$ and $\sti$ are defined for all subjects, though $\sci$ is only observed when $Z_i=0$ and $\sti$ is only observed when $Z_i=1$.
+Assume ``strong monotonicity'' \citep[c.f.][]{dingLu} (also referred to as ``one-way noncompliance''): \begin{ass}[Strong Monotonicity] \end{ass} Under strong monotonicity, since $S$ is binary, every subject belongs to one of two ``principal strata,'' $\{\sci=0;\sti=1\}$ and $\{\sci=0;\sti=0\}$, or, more compactly, $\sti=1$ and $\sti=0$.
+The average treatment effect in each principal stratum, $\eff1=\EE[\tau|\st=1]$ or $\eff0=\EE[\tau|\st=0]$, is called a principal effect.

+Principal effects are causal---they describe the average effect of $Z$ on $Y$ for the subgroup of subjects with $\st=1$ or $\st=0$.
+However, the difference between the two principal effects, for instance, $\eff1-\eff0$, does not necessarily have a causal interpretation.
+For instance, in an RCT testing an intervention with two components, $S_i=1$ indicates that subject $i$ experienced both components, whereas subjects with $S=0$ experienced only the first.
+If $\eff1-\eff0$ is positive, that may mean that exposure to the second component causes $Y$ to increase on average, or it may mean that the types of subjects who tended to be exposed to both components benefited more from the first component anyway.

+The challenge in estimating principal effects is that strata membership $\sti$ is only observed when $Z_i=1$, in which case $\sti=S_i$, the observed value of $S$.